-There are many areas throughout Idaho that have high levels of radon; about 2 out of 5 homes that have been tested in the state have levels above 4.0 pCi/L. Select the image below to view elevated radon levels in Idaho by zip code.
+There are many areas throughout Idaho that have high levels of radon; about 2 out of 5 homes that have been tested in the state have levels above 4.0 pCi/L. Select the link at the bottom of the page for the Idaho Radon Map to view elevated radon levels in Idaho by zip code.

 The health effects of radon exposure in smokers versus nonsmokers varies.
 The risk of lung-cancer from radon exposure over a lifetime greatly increases among smokers.
 Improve your health by quitting smoking and fixing your home if radon levels are above 4 pCi/L.

 To learn more about health effects of radon and smoking download the Radon and Lung Cancer brochure.

 |If 1,000 smokers were exposed to this level of radon over a lifetime, about this many people could get lung cancer*

 |If 1,000 non-smokers were exposed to this level of radon over a lifetime, about this many people could get lung cancer*

 Note: if you are a former smoker, your risk may be lower.

 *Lifetime risks of lung cancer deaths from EPA Assessment of Risks from Radon in Homes (EPA 402-R-03-003)